the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 # leanpub-end-insert
 ~~~~~~~~

 The Search component has two tests similar to the App component.
-The first test simply renders the search component to the DOM and verifies that there is no error during the rendering process.
+The first test simply renders the Search component to the DOM and verifies that there is no error during the rendering process.
 If there would be an error, the test would break even though there isn't any assertion (e.g. expect, match, equal) in the test block.
 The second snapshot test is used to store a snapshot of the rendered component and to run it against a previous snapshot.
 It fails when the snapshot has changed.

-Second, you can test the Button component whereas the same test rules as in the search component apply.
+Second, you can test the Button component whereas the same test rules as in the Search component apply.

 {title="src/App.test.js",lang=javascript}
 ~~~~~~~~